 The Border Collie performed the best – number one!
 Because of their top performance, they landed the title of the “smartest dog breed in the world.”
 Borders were in a class of their own, and only 9 other dogs came close.

+So what does it mean to be number one?
 Being in the top 10 for intelligence meant that Border Collies were capable of learning a new command with fewer than 5 repetitions.
-They can easily pick up a basic command in a few short minutes!
+They can easily pick up a basic command in a few short minutes (depending on the handler)!

 Personally, what’s more impressive is how obedient Border Collies actually are.
 Thanks to their work-ethics, they’ll obey for the sake of working.
 As such, Borders were able to obey a known command (on the first try) with a 95% or better success rate!